marmelab/ng-admin/UPGRADE-0.5.md

 # Upgrade to 0.5

 ng-admin v0.5 breaks compatibility with v0.4.
-You will need to update your congiguration to be able to use this new version.
+You will need to update your configuration to be able to use this new version.

 Breaking compatibility allows us to make ng-admin compatible with much more types of REST APIs.